narrative-environments/CourseCompendium/Metalepsis.md

 **RELATED TERMS: Diegesis; Diegese; Diegetic Levels; Intradiegetic; Extradiegetc; Ontological Metalepsis; Ontological Design; Theatre; Cinema and Film Studies; [Deixis and Indexicality](https://github.com/narrative-environments/CourseCompendium/blob/main/Deixis.md)**

 Metalepsis in rhetoric has a different meaning from the use of metalepsis in narratology, theatre studies and cinema studies.
-In a yet further extended sense, metalepsis has an important role to play the design of narrative environments.
+In a yet further extended sense, metalepsis has an important role to play in transmedia phenomena and, most importnatly, in the design of narrative environments.

 In rhetoric metalepsis is a trope which is similar to metaphor and metonymy, or perhaps combines them, as when metonymy (use of one word for another with which it is associated) is used to replace a word already used figuratively (metaphorically).
 For example, if the word ‘sable’ replaces the word ’black’ in the phrase ‘black caverns’, black is already figurative, standing for ‘dark’ or ‘gloomy’ or perhaps ‘dark and gloomy’.
 Thus, ‘sable’, already in a metonymic relation to ‘black’, in this new context takes on additional meanings of ‘dark’ and ‘gloomy’, with which it was not necessarily associated previously.